carlislepadolina-tech/apm/README.md

 ## Showcase
 [Screencast_20260425_222240.webm](https://github.com/user-attachments/assets/f4ae7674-69f2-406b-b3f2-6aa886231737)
 ## Why APM?
 No bragging rights here, but apm is a great, lightweight, and fast alternative to yay or paru.
-Instead of ebing a feature-rich, massive, and a superior AUR helper, apm gives you the essentials to install or search the AUR for your packages.
+Instead of being a feature-rich, massive, and a superior AUR helper, apm gives you the essentials to install or search the AUR for your packages.